dummy-image

 Start with An Introduction

 Help your audience know you by sharing your name and relationship with the bride.
-If you are best friends, you can let them know how long you have known each other.
+If you are best friends, you can tell them how long you have known each other.

 Thank the Guests That Showed Up and Assisted in Making the Bride’s Day

 You understand the stress of planning the wedding almost as much as the bride.
-Therefore thank the guests that showed up to honor your friend or sister.
+Therefore, thank the guests who showed up to honor your friend or sister.
 Don’t undermine their efforts by comparing it to yours.
-Instead, appreciate the sacrifices they made.
+Instead, they appreciate the sacrifices they made.

-Determine the Path of the Your Speech with a Story
+Determine the Path of Your Speech with a Story

-The story you tell at this moment can change the direction of your toast.
-You could go for a heartwarming tale, an embarrassing one, or a memory from your time planning the wedding together.
+The story you tell now can change the direction of your toast.
+You could go for a heartwarming tale, an embarrassing one, or a memory from planning the wedding together.

 Input a Relevant Quote

-You can use a quote to add depth to your speech, but it is not necessary.
+You can use a quote to add depth to your speech, but it is unnecessary.
 You don’t need to spend hours brainstorming to find the perfect anecdote.

 It is better to avoid the quote if it is irrelevant to your speech and the wedding.